-WEEK 3/4: Why does God allow disabilities/chronic illnesses?
+WEEK 3/4: Why does God allow disabilities?

-For whether to use this week's discussion guide (God & chronic illness) or the next one (does God change God's mind?), consult which Scripture passage/Question was covered in the sermon at your Highrock congregation this past Sunday.
-The other passage/Question will be covered the following week.
+For whether to use this week's discussion guide (God and disabilities) or the next one (does God change God's mind?), consult which Scripture passage/Question was covered in the sermon at your Highrock congregation this past Sunday.
+The other passage/Question will be coveredthe following week.

-[PRE-WORK] REFLECT Before your small group gathering, complete the following and reflect on the discussion questions.
+(PRE-WORK) REFLECT Before your small group gathering, complete the following and reflect on the discussion questions.
 These will be the basis for your small group time.
 Listen to the Sermon on Highrock's YouTube channel and note any reactions you had - curiosities, concerns, or delights.
-Reference the Bible passages used in the sermon.
-RELATE Use these questions as a launching point for your small group conversation or personal reflection.
+Reference the Bible passages used in the sermon (Luke 5:12-13, 20-26).

+RELATE | Use these questions as a launching point for your small group conversation or personal reflection.